The Ultimate Guide To Different Types of Cat Litter

 We also recommend staying away from litters that use smaller granules like clay, corn, and silica since these can get wedged in the toes of elderly cats who struggle to clean themselves, causing irritation and discomfort.

-Check out this guide on how to switch your cat to a new litter.
+Need more info?
+Check out our guide on how to switch your cat to a new litter.